The Importance of Oral Health Guidance & Dental Care

 - Read the Joint Statement Delivered by FDI at the 74th World Health Assembly

 Once the resolution passed, the World Health Organization solicited feedback from civil society and oral health stakeholders to draft a global strategy on oral health.
 FDI submitted a joint statement with feedback and recommendations for how to better implement the oral health resolution, including recognizing clefts within the global burden of oral diseases.
-Smile Train joined with more than 60 organizations to sign on in support of this feedback.
+Smile Train joined more than 60 organizations in signing on in support of this feedback.

-Smile Train will continue to advocate for including clefts as an essential focus area within international and national strategies for reducing the global burden of oral disease and advancing Universal Health Coverage.
+Smile Train will always advocate for including clefts as an essential focus area within international and national strategies for reducing the global burden of oral disease and advancing Universal Health Coverage.

 "Oral health providers’ contributions to quality outcomes in cleft care are immeasurable, yet widely misunderstood and underrated.
-Smile Train, FDI World Dental Federation, and Haleon’s partnership to create comprehensive guidelines and training materials on cleft oral health are a tremendous contribution to the global cleft and dental communities.
-They will empower providers globally to ensure children and adults with clefts can achieve improved oral health via prevention and access to quality services."
+Smile Train, FDI World Dental Federation, and Haleon’s partnership to create comprehensive guidelines and training materials on cleft-specialized oral health is a tremendous contribution to the global cleft and dental communities.
+It will empower providers globally to ensure children and adults with clefts can achieve improved oral health via prevention and access to quality services."

 - Dr. Peter Mossey, Smile Train Global Medical Advisory Board Member; FDI Cleft Oral Health Expert; Panel Member and Director, WHO Collaborating Centre; Dean and Clinical Professor, University of Dundee